 Sharma (1993).
 Kumar (2001) has reported variation in the sericin contents among the species of Antheraea under genetic variability's.
 Kumari (2003) while working on the biological manifestations of Antheraea proylei has reported the role of environmental factors on the biochemical and genetic changes under different conditions.
 Kumar, Saurabh (2003) has worked out on the behavioural and biochemical manifestations of the mutant strains of indigenous Tasar silk worm.
 Kumar, Manish (2005) has investigated the ethology of silk moths in relation to different factors Kumar, Dharmendra (2007) has reported that relative impacts of dietary variation on the biology of mutant strains of Tasar silk worm.
 The relative impact of different pathogens causing the diseases among the mutant strains and ecotypes of Antheraea mylitta has been worked out by Kumar, Nalin (2007).
 The variation in the biochemical contents of mutant strains and ecoraces in relation to extrinsic factors has been investigated by Pandey (2003).
-The relative impacts of ecotypes of Antheraea mylitta has been investigated by Rani (2002).
-The relative impacts of selection on the genetic characters of Tasar silk worm has been worked out by Ranjan and Ram (2003).
+The relative impact of ecotypes of Antheraea mylitta has been worked out by Ranjan and Ram (2003).